finleye/CSCE355_Project/README.md

 	capturing command line arguments to build a DFA object and process the inputs file.
 * Compliment/Intersection - Read one DFA from command line and return compliment, or read two DFA's and return their intersection.
-The `boolop.rb` defines a class to hold one or two DFA's as well as the functions that manipulate the two DFA's.
+The `boolop.rb` defines a class to hold one or two DFA's as well as the functions that manipulate the two DFA's. `my_boolop.rb` is a script that handles capturing one or two input file paths and returns either the compliment of a single DFA or the intersection of two DFA's.

 Note: Both classes take advantage of the `file_reader.rb` which simply reads a file and returns a collection `contents` which is just an Array of lines of type String